Blobfolio/blob-mimes/README.md

 #### Returns

 Returns a MIME database organized by type.
+Note: The first extension should be the most common for the type.

 &nbsp;